amsk1982/techniqueforlife/content/shadow-work.md

 See me as your personal cheerleader, walking beside you as you move forwards, ready to lend a hand when needed or help you shine a light into dark corners of yourself, always on your side.

+> _"Coaching calls with Bethan really helped me to move though some challenges and discomfort.
+She is empathetic and kind enabling me to feel safe and able to share my deepest vulnerabilities without fear of judgement.
+And in doing so hugely fruitful gifts of insight and wisdom came both from myself and Bethan.
+Her ability to catalyse and reflect back important opportunities for learning, growth and a different perspective has been invaluable to me.
+I would really recommend working with Bethan if you have the opportunity."
+GR_

 ##### **Information:** coaching sessions

 **In person:**  Sessions are held near to Totnes, Devon - about 1.5 miles from Totnes [train station](https://www.nationalrail.co.uk/stations/TOT/details.html)